ynput/OpenPype/website/docs/module_ftrack.md

 ### Sync status from Task to Parent

 List of parent object types where this is triggered ("Shot", "Asset build", etc. Skipped if it is empty)

-### Sync status from Task to Version

-Changes status of task's latest asset versions on its status change.
-Set on the left the Version name, and on the right the Task names.

 ### Sync status from Version to Task